Mamiololo01/Fetch-API-with-React-Native-and-expo/README.md

 Step 2 - Create project
 After the successful installation of Expo CLU, it’s time to use the CLI to create an expo project.
 Run the following command:

+Upon running this command, the CLI will ask you to chose a type of template for your project.
+Choose blank (minimal dependencies).